hernantz/blog/content/checksums-matter.md

 client downloaded an HTML error page.

-A checksum is a hash of the file that can be served along the URI of the file so that the client can verify that the downloaded file is indeed the one intended to be downloaded from that URI.
+A checksum is a hash of the file that can be served along the URI of the file so that the [client can verify][1] that the downloaded file is indeed the one intended to be downloaded from that URI.

 As a bonus, no extra checks are needed from the client, since this will take care of problems with the file size, file format, etc. The checksums need to